rahulr56/OpenMP/DistributedComputing/README.md

 ```
 Memory Consumed:

-Every node other than Node 0 takes the memory size of 1 extra variable.
-So, their memory consumption is `θ(1)`.
+Every node other than Node 0 takes the memory size of `N/P` array size.
+So, their memory consumption is `θ(N/P)`.
 Whereas Node 0 creates and array Y of size N, Hence, its memory consumption is `θ(N)`.

 Communication per iteration:
+Each node computes the value of a 1d array of size `N/P`.
+Suppose that X is the communication overhead required to send an array of size `N/P`, the total communication overhead for this algorithm is
 ```
+θ( P * Communication(X) )
 ```
 ### Algorithm for Vertical data partion
 ```